Fitness centre manager

 Work experience

-There are often operational vacancies in fitness and leisure centres for part-time and casual staff, particularly for evening and weekend shifts, in roles such as swimming pool attendant, membership sales adviser or fitness centre assistant.
-Use roles such as these to build up your experience and be prepared to show your commitment by taking on as much responsibility as possible.
+Often there are vacancies in centres for part-time and casual staff, particularly for evening and weekend shifts, in roles such as swimming pool attendant, membership sales adviser, or fitness centre assistant.

-In addition to experience in operational fitness and leisure, experience in management, marketing, sales or finance will also be advantageous.
+In addition to experience in operational fitness and leisure, experience in management, marketing, sales, or finance will also be advantageous.

 Advertisement